Fragrance in the “garden” is often overlooked. A fragrant flower scent can play an important role in what you experience while outdoors.

 Gardenia comes from Africa, Oceania, Japan, and China.
 These lovely plants are prized for their pretty, highly scented, long-blooming, white, waxy blossoms.
 The flowers emit a delicious tropical scent, and the leaves are a lovely, glossy deep evergreen.

 Gardenia blooms from the middle of the springtime to midsummer.
-When blooming is complete, the blossoms transition to become bright orange berries.
+When blooming is complete, the blossoms transition to becoming bright orange berries.

 Dwarf gardenia bushes like a setting that offers high humidity and bright, indirect sunlight.
 In a warm climate, gardenias make a lovely, highly scented hedge near a patio, porch or walkway.
 Gardenia bushes are hardy in USDA Zones 8-10.